zhihil/Lessons/F18/Projects/professional-site/lesson-1/README.md

 ## 3. Coding

 ### 1. "Hello World" with HTML
-Objective: write our first webpage
+*Objective*: write our first webpage

 1. make a text file on your desktop named "index.html"
 2. edit the textfile and write the code snippet below but with your name instead of "NAME"